California State Library Parks Pass Program

 - Patrons may only check out one pass at a time.

-- Patrons can place a hold on passes currently checked out.
+- Patrons can place a hold on passes currently checked out; holds cannot be placed on the Lucky Day Pass.

-- Pass can be checked out for seven (7) days and is not renewable.
+- Pass can be checked out for 14 days and is not renewable.

 For terms and conditions about the CA State Library Parks Pass program, please click here.